schitresh/computer_science/operating_system/12_virtual_memory.md

     - Module 11: 00 (13), 01 (14), 10 (15), 11 (16)
   - To get the data at 0111, it will look in the module 01 with address 11 and fetch 8 as the data
 - Usage
-  - Whenever a cached miss occurs, the data is to be fetched from the main memory
+  - Whenever a cache miss occurs, the data is to be fetched from the main memory
   - But the main memory is slower than cache, so memory interleaving increases the access time

 ## Inverted Page Table